Understanding Loss of Smell

 This type of smell loss can last for a while — weeks, months and sometimes even years.

 Head injuries, including concussions or fractures of the skull, can sometimes damage the nerves that connect the nose to the brain, leading to hyposmia or anosmia.
-Loss of smell has been shown to occur in up to 17% of people following head trauma incidents.
+Loss of smell has been shown to occur in up to 17 percent of people following head trauma incidents.

 Smell impairment is also often a symptom of Parkinson’s disease and Alzheimer’s disease.